kevinfiol/is-it-drm-free/README.md

 # run on specified ports `8080:80` where `80` must be defined in .env file
 docker run -p 8080:80 drm
 ```

+## To-do
+* ITAD has a lot of redundant search results.
+Instead of auto-directing to the top result, I think it'd be better to show a list of results (maybe top 5 or whatever).
+Kind of defeats the original idea, but would be more usable.